 Features and Ecosystem

-This is where Nextcloud has a clear lead.
+This is where Nextcloud has a clear lead in any comparison with OpenCloud.
 A decade of feature accumulation shows.
 Nextcloud is not just a file sharing platform.
-It is a full collaboration suite with calendar, contacts, email client, notes, tasks, and video calls through Nextcloud Talk.
+It is a full collaboration suite with calendar, contacts, email client, notes, tasks and video calls through Nextcloud Talk.
 On top of that, hundreds of community apps extend the platform for everything from password management to project boards to RSS readers.
-If you need an all in one self hosted workspace, Nextcloud offers more out of the box than anyone else.
+If you need an all-in-one self-hosted workspace, Nextcloud offers more out of the box than anyone else.

 Which approach is right depends entirely on how you think about your stack.
 If you want everything in one place and you accept the operational complexity that comes with that, Nextcloud is the answer.
 If you prefer a composable architecture where each tool does one job and can be swapped out cleanly, OpenCloud fits better.